🌘 ahh.txt đŸ‘»

 My lab partner who sits at the bench next to mine visited me every day.
 She shared her lecture notes and we talked about math.
 I have no idea how she knew to find me.
 She asked if I had a pet or plants that needed to be watered, I said yes, my misfits.
 I gave her the key, I didn’t think about the mess at the time.

 Today she came with clothes from my closet; some airy wide leg pants, a plain v neck shirt, my light bralette, underwear and socks.
-Then a nurse said I could be discharged today and went over care instructions.
-Finish the antibiotics, ibuprofen for pain, no vigorous activity.
-Arrange for a taxi at 5pm; Rui helped me with the phone app .
+My nurse tole me that I could be discharged today (yay!) and helped me put the clothes on.
+It was nice to feel like a kid again.
+She went over discharge instructions: finish the antibiotics, alternate ibuprofen and acetaminophen for pain, don’t run a marathon or join a circus, or walk too far.
+Rui listened attentively, and helped me order a taxi at 5pm with the phone app.
 The nurse put me into a wheelchair and we went out of the front entrance, Rui following alongside.
 The late spring light is much harder than when I went into the hospital but it is fresh, and it is slightly dustier than the perfectly filtered hospital air.

 Walking into the kitchen, I did not know what to expect, but it was clean almost like nothing happened, except a slight hint of a strong cleaner.
 An odorless almost too fresh smell of really clean.
 The knife was missing from the block.
 Rui explained that the landlord hired a cleaning service for me.